Hybrid Biologist and Educational Researcher Studies How Students Learn Science

 How have you taken advantage of professional development opportunities to advance your career?

 Professional development played a huge role in propelling me toward DBER.
 Very early in my scientific teaching career, I was an ASM Biology Scholar.
 My experience there reinforced my decision to pursue a Ph.D. in science education.
-Now, I continue to develop myself by attending educational conferences but also by developing workshops and trainings for graduate students, postdocs, and faculty, and this not only informs my teaching but becomes an outlet for my educational research efforts.
+Now, I continue to develop myself by not only attending educational conferences, but also developing workshops and trainings for graduate students, postdocs and faculty.
+This not only informs my teaching, but also becomes an outlet for my educational research efforts.
 Workshop development is a way to translate research into practice.
 As I continue to forge out my career path, these experiences will make me stand out as a job candidate.
 They certainly are filling up my CV!

 What is your biggest pieces of advice for bench researchers who are interested in biology education research?

 It’s important to understand that just like scientific research, education research is nuanced and rigorous.
 Over the years, I have encountered some dismissive worldviews that education research is not “real research.”
 Some folks will come to me right before a scientific grant deadline and hope to tack on an education research project.
 Education research proposals take time to develop and are based in educational and/or psychological theory.
 Most research requires human subject research protocol approval (IRB approval).
 I encourage bench researchers to take the time to understand the theories and concepts behind the kind of research they want to do prior to embarking on a study, in the same manner that you do for bench research.
 I also encourage them to seek out collaborators who are trained in education or social science research.